-Helping our daughters build their self-worth early can help them avoid a damaging intimate relationship.
-Here are some ways you can create an environment that supports building self-worth in your daughter:
+Helping our daughters build their self-worth early can help them avoid damaging intimate relationships.
+Here are some ways you can create an environment that supports building self-worth in your daughter:12

 - Show her that she is loved, wanted, and accepted unconditionally.

 - Give her your time, attention, and affection.

 - Encourage her interests and show your interest in them.

 - Accept that she will make mistakes and have difficult life lessons.